hughrun/ephemetoot/docs/install.md

 visibility_to_keep: [ ] # this empty list is also ok
 ```

-If you want to use `ephemetoot` for multiple accounts, separate the config for each user with a single dash (`-`), as shown in the example file.
+As of version 2, you can use a single `ephemetoot` installation to delete toots from multiple accounts.
+If you want to use `ephemetoot` for multiple accounts, separate the config for each user with a single dash (`-`), and add the additional details, as shown in [the example file](https://github.com/hughrun/ephemetoot/blob/master/example-config.yaml).

 ---
 * [Home](/)